 More information on the contents of this collection can be found at archives.bpl.org, and the collection itself can be requested to use in the Special Collections Reading Room.

-This guide brings together some relevant documents beyond the Lane/Mead Maritime collection held at the Boston Public Library.
+This research guide on Boston Industrial Maritime History brings together some relevant documents beyond the Lane/Mead Maritime collection held at the Boston Public Library.

 While maritime industrial industry is not one of our collecting areas and documents pertaining to the same period and business-specific focus of the Lane/Mead collection are limited, additional sources can be found within our collections.
 Thanks to a generous bequest by Arthur Lane, we will be acquiring more material on Boston maritime industrial history in the future.